reotam5/RestaurantHub/README.md

 ├── favorite.html            # page for displaying list of favorited restaurnts.(require logged in)
 ├── profile.html             # page for user profile
 ├── restaurant.html          # page for restaurant information (restaurant.html?req=REST_ID displays information about restaurnt with id REST_ID)
-├── universalTemplate.html   # page for shared work. (ex. header, slidebar...)
-├── restaurntOwner.html      # A temporary page for debugging purpose.
-It allows adding a restaurnt in firebase.
 ├── login.html               # Log in page.(only email login supproted)
-├── loading.html             # loading screen template
 ├── maptest.html             # an ongoing developing page for map feature.
+├── template
+    /loading.html             # loading screen template
+    /restaurntOwner.html      # A temporary page for debugging purpose.
+It allows adding a restaurnt in firebase.
+    /universalTemplate.html   # page for shared work. (ex. header, slidebar...)
 └── README.md

 It has the following subfolders and files: